-Our customers work with our Community Engagement team in partnership to reflect what we call CBO partners, participating CBOs, and include the rest of the available services provided by other CBOs in the community.
+Our customers work with our Community Engagement team in partnership to create what we call CBO partners.
+Combining these forces reflects the available services provided by other CBOs in the community.

 We Protect the Seeker

-We align the CBOs and nonprofits across the community to be able to help people, wherever they may go for help.
+We bridge CBOs and nonprofits across the community to help people searching for services, wherever they may go for help.
 This benefits everyone in the experience of providing and receiving help.

 Want to learn more?
-Watch this video to hear from real Seekers in our network, or schedule a demo below to speak with someone from out team.
+Watch this video to hear from real Seekers in our network, or schedule a demo below to speak with someone from our team.